Injured Due to a Hospital Visit or Medical Negligence? Medical Malpractice Attorney Louisville KY

 Causes of Medical Malpractice

-Depending on the setting, the facility, and the medical professional involved, medical malpractice occurs because of a variety of factors.
+Depending on the setting, the facility, and the doctor or nurse involved, medical malpractice occurs because of a variety of factors.
 Some common causes, none of which are mutually exclusive, that lead to mistakes and negligence in a medical setting include:

 Insufficient rest impairs judgment, creates unsteady hands, and leads to fatigue that puts patients and residents at risk for injury, illness, or death because of mistakes.